 Mongolia was cold.
 I got there in my trusty Nike hoodie and caught severe frostbite fifteen minutes after walking out of the airport.
 Like an idiot I forgot my gloves…

 Okay, I didn’t visit the Mongols.
 I was not paying to go to the coldest place on Earth.
 So, it was now 3pm on Monday.
 I had a school function from 5pm till 11pm that night.
 I had to work quickly if I wanted to leave Tuesday morning.
 The next place on my list was the Philippines.
 Some friends had gone there a month earlier and had loved it.
 The photos looked tempting.
 The price was right.
 An hour later, I had bought my ticket.
 I left for Manila at eight the next morning.

-Incidentally, that night’s function was a total trip, my entire school staff got SHITFACED DRUNK, and proceeded to do karaoke in ways that I’ve never seen or imagined.
+Incidentally, that night’s function was a total trip, my entire school staff got THREE SHEETS TO THE WIND DRUNK and proceeded to do karaoke in ways that I’ve never seen or imagined.
 Our accountant, a small Korean man who is in his fifties and wears glasses jumped up on a table and jumped around in a suit as he put tissues in his nostrils and ears.
-He did jumping jacks and pelvic thrusts with four tissues sticking out his head….it was some good stuff but I went home at around 11pm so that I could pack and leave the next morn.
+He did jumping jacks and pelvic thrusts with four tissues sticking out his head….it was good stuff but I went home at around 11pm so that I could pack and leave the next morn.